ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-gb.md

 ### Installing Trivy Kubernetes Operator

-Trivy can also be run as a native Kubernetes Operator, which is designed to be used in CI.
+Trivy can also be run as a native Kubernetes Operator, which is designed to be used in CI/CD pipelines.

 This Kubernetes Operator continuously scans your Kubernetes cluster for security issues, and generates security reports as Kubernetes Custom Resources.
-Tt by watches Kubernetes for state changes and automatically trigger scans in response to changes, for example initiating a vulnerability scan when a new Pod is created.
+It watches Kubernetes for state changes and automatically trigger scans in response to changes, for example initiating a vulnerability scan when a new Pod is created.

 For this tutorial we are using the [Trivy Helm chart](https://github.com/aquasecurity/trivy/tree/main/helm/trivy).